cloud-gov/product/DeliveryProcess.md

 ### Cards

-Cards on our boards capture either a Feature or Story.
-Each type represents work to be done at a particular level of detail.

-- **Features** are user-notable, program-sequenced, roadmap-worthy changes in product capabilities tracked against cadence-driven periodic milestones... big stuff that's worth planning and announcing on a regular basis.
-Features are fairly general, encompassing a set of stories which break down the actual changes in product behavior that we're after to get the intended benefits of the feature.
-Generally we do coarse analysis and UX exploration work at the Feature level.
-- **Stories** represent tactical increments of individually-valuable work deliverable by a squad within a single iteration... often an isolated change in functionality aimed at achieving a goal for a particular kind of stakeholder, whether customer, user, or operator/admin.
+Cards on our boards typically capture and track a bug, raw task, or Story.
+Bugs and tasks are what they sound like. **Stories** represent tactical increments of individually-valuable work deliverable by a squad within a single iteration... often an isolated change in functionality aimed at achieving a goal for a particular kind of stakeholder, whether customer, user, or operator/admin.
 We try to set the scope of stories such that we anticipate they will take no more than three days of concentrated work to complete.
+A Story gets tracked on the Favro collection of a squad once that squad explicitly takes responsibility for it.

 ### Column sequence
-Features are generally tracked by their status and against the quarterly cadence on [the Program collection](https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244).
-Stories are tracked on the collections of the squad that is most responsible for them.

 **Features** progress through these columns in the Feature Kanban on the [the Program collection](https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244):